kitefishlabs/CorpusDB/spdocs/index.rst

 Introduction
 ============
 CorpusDB is a collection of Python classes for maintaining a database describing a corpus of sound files.
 There are three essential parts to this database: representation of the sounds, metadata derived from analysis of the sounds, and tools to access that data.
 CorpusDB relies on scsynth, by way of its command line interface (using Python's subprocess module).
-Furthermore, important relationships between sound files are encoded in the database, namely parent/child relationships that can be used to define source sound/processed sound relationships.
+Furthermore, important relationships between sound files are encoded in the database, namely parent/child relationships that can be used to define source sound-processed sound relationships.

-More on the architecture and design of CorpusDB can be found in the ..TBA.. document.
+More on the architecture and design of CorpusDB can be found in the `design <design.html>`_ document.

 Why CorpusDB?
 -------------